Colleges by Location

 Retention Rate

-The freshman retention rate for Providence College was 91% in 2024, which is an outstanding retention rate only the most prestigious institutions achieve.
+As reported in 2025, the freshman retention rate for Providence College was 94%, which is an outstanding retention rate only the most prestigious institutions have.

 Student Body